-The best 49 inch TV we've tested is the Sony XBR49X900E 4k LED TV.
-It's a very versatile TV with excellent picture quality and motion.
+The best TV we've tested available in a 49 inch size is the Sony XBR49X900E 4k LED TV.
+It's a versatile smart TV with great motion and HDR capabilities.

 Picture quality degrades at an angle, but that's a fairly minor disadvantage compared to the rest of the TV's capability.
 If it fits your budget, the Sony XBR49X900E is the best 49 inch TV available today.